Pressure/Strain Sensors and Mechanoreceptors

 Related research topics:

 Stretchable and Healable Electronics

-Our group investigates flexible and self-healable pressure sensors.
+Our group have developed several generations of flexible and self-healable pressure sensors.
 Some designs are bio-inspired, such as by the bean pod structure.
 Our sensors obtain unprecedented sensitivity, improved linearity, and a wide sensing range.
-We have fabricated devices based on a novel structures, including one consisting a microspacer core layer of polystyrene (PS) microspheres, sandwiched by two laser-induced graphene/polyurethane (LIG/PU) films.
+We have fabricated devices based on a novel structures and chemical compositions, including one consisting a microspacer core layer of polystyrene (PS) microspheres, sandwiched by two laser-induced graphene/polyurethane (LIG/PU) films.
 We have applied the sensors in practical biomedical applications, such as human arterial pulse monitoring, successfully demonstrating the differentiation of percussion (P), tidal (T) and diastolic (D) peaks.
 Our flexible pressure sensors are highly suitable for human physiological diagnostics and other advanced wearable applications.